 chkdsk C: /f /r /x

-Note: The parameter C: indicates the drive that keeps OS file, f directs to fix the problem.
+Note: The parameter C: indicates the drive that keeps the OS file, f directs to fix the problem.
 Similarly, r is there to find out the bug and x starts the scanning process.

-- If your system is little busy, this displays a message to reschedule this task when the PC reboots.
+- If your system is a little busy, this displays a message to reschedule this task when the PC reboots.

 - Press Y to give your permission.

 Lastly, Restart the computer again and check if this issue gets solved or not.